rossme/marvel/README.md

 - **Framework**:
   - This application uses Ruby 3.1.2 and Rails 7.2.1
 - **Installation**:
-  - To install the application, run `bundle install`
+  - To install the required libraries, run `bundle install`
   - To create the database, run `rails db:create`
   - To run the migrations, run `rails db:migrate`
   - To seed the database, run `rails db:seed`